ComputationalMethods/Evaluaci-n_2020-1/README.md

 ```bash
 mkdir 98533678
 ```
-and (or if alreday exists)  just change there
+* Later (or if it alreday exists)  just change there with
 ```bash
 cd 98533678
 ```